 A Summer Institute for Educators

-40 teachers from across the country will join us for a five-day workshop this summer designed to introduce teachers to different dimensions of the Middle East.
+40 teachers from across the country will join us this summer for a five-day institute designed to introduce teachers to different dimensions of the Middle East.
 From social movements to geopolitics to cultures and more, teachers will deepen their understanding of both the historic and modern Middle East.
-Participants will learn from scholars and community experts, engage with authentic texts, and participate in experiential learning activities.
-Throughout the institute, teachers will think about how to bring these themes into their classrooms and will work in groups or individually to develop curriculum or materials for classroom use.
+Participants will learn from scholars and community experts, engage with readings, and participate in experiential learning activities.
+Throughout the institute, participants will reflect on integrating content learned into the classroom.

-Sessions with K-12 education specialists will be integrated during the program to help teachers link content learned with pedagogical practice.
-Educators will gain resources and teaching strategies to engage students in learning about and developing new perspectives of the region.
+Sessions will make connections between content and pedagogy; participating teachers will gain resources and teaching strategies to engage students in learning about and developing new perspectives of the region.
+For a sample schedule, please click below to download the 2018 summer institute program:

 Professional Development Credit